FAQ

 What is therapy?

-Simply put, therapy (or psychotherapy) is a collaborative, treatment approach with a trained professional addressing mental, emotional, behavioral, or interpersonal difficulties.
-The mechanism for change is behavioral in nature.
+Therapy (or psychotherapy) is a collaborative treatment approach with a trained professional addressing mental, emotional, behavioral, or interpersonal difficulties.
+A common goal is to make positive, sustainable change that has been hard to do on your own.
 This contrasts with medication treatments which address such problems at the biological level, when indicated.
-Medication treatment is under the care of a psychiatrist or prescribing physician instead of a licensed therapist.
+Medication treatment is under the care of a psychiatrist or prescribing physician instead of a licensed psychologist.

-A good marker for when someone should seek therapy is 1) whether your problems are negatively impacting your health/activity level, relationships, career, emotional health or other areas of life; and 2) those problems have persisted many weeks, months, or years.
+A couple of markers for when someone should seek therapy include 1) if your problems are impacting your personal life, professional life, emotional health, physical health, or other areas of life; and 2) those problems have persisted for several weeks, months, or years.

 Why can’t I just talk to a friend?

 Most people have already tried fixing their problems on their own before considering therapy.
-It is a good thing to start with self-management such as talking to a friend, loved one, mentor, or spiritual counselor, at least for mild or mild to moderate concerns.
-Many things in life may be therapeutic such as music, nature, going out with friends, vacations, etc. and are encouraged.
+It is a good thing to start with self-management like talking to a friend, loved one, mentor, or spiritual counselor for mild or mild to moderate concerns.

-When problems persist or worsen despite self-management, the next step may be seeing a professional.
-A doctoral psychologist or master's level therapist may conduct an initial assessment to gather history and consider factors that may be contributing to your problems.
-Then, a therapy treatment plan is developed to help you address the problems you are facing.
-Treatments consist of one or a variety of well-studied intervention strategies.
+When problems still persist, the next step could be seeing a professional.
+A psychologist conducts an initial assessment to get history and consider factors contributing to your problems.
+Then a collaborative treatment plan is developed to address the problems you are facing.
+Treatments consist of one or a variety of well-researched interventions.

 Will therapy for work me?

 of life problems.
 People also seek help at different points in their path for change.
 So, there is no global statement I can make about how long therapy takes for a positive outcome or if it works for you.
-I can tell you the process of therapy starts with an initial assessment and at least a tentative treatment plan on the first visit.
-I tend to tell my clients after three sessions, the treatment plan should be more precise, concrete, and collaboratively developed with the client to reach the most optimal outcome.
+I can tell you the process of therapy starts with an initial assessment and a tentative treatment plan on the first visit.
+I tend to say that by session three, the initial treatment plan and goal should be more precise, concrete, and collaboratively developed with the client to reach the most optimal outcome.

 How long does therapy take to work?

-Many therapy research trials hover between 10-16 sessions.
+There are many, many evidenced-based therapy interventions.
+Many therapy research trials hover between 10-16 sessions to address one chief complaint.
 That tends to be an anchor I discuss with clients and whether I reasonably think someone can reach their goals in a shorter, longer, or around that number of sessions.
 Keep in mind that those research protocols have stringent inclusion criteria to highly control for a specific mental health concern paired with a very specific intervention as the mechanism for change.
 Real world situations with real world clients can lead to significantly varied lengths of treatment.
-A highly informed client who has already developed a lot of coping skills with one specific therapy goal may have a completely different experience than a client who has trouble with chronic instability
+A highly informed client who has already developed a lot of coping skills with one specific therapy goal may have a completely different experience than a client who has trouble with chronic instability and multi-faceted needs.

-I think it is reasonable to assess progress around 6 visit blocks at a time, which is my typical process.
-Certainly, treatment plans and progress can change with each visit, but significant markers of change often to not just typically in 1 visit increments.
-There are briefer solution focused therapies as well as longer-term therapies.
-Speak to your provider about the differences and be sure to have open conversations about these issues over the course of treatment.
+My typical process is to assess progress with a client around 6 visit blocks at a time, upon first starting therapy.
+Certainly, therapy goals and progress can change with each visit, but significant markers of change often do not typically happen in 1 visit increments.
+There are briefer solution focused therapies as well as longer-term therapies, depending on what goals the client wants to work on.

-Since therapy is so client specific, what can I do to optimize my experience or improve the odds of a positive outcome?
+Since therapy is so client specific, what can I do to improve the odds of a positive outcome?

 I often compare the therapist-client relationship to a coach-athlete relationship.
 The client is ideally putting in their best effort and trying what they can, while the coach is there to provide instruction, feedback, support, insight, or even challenge the client at times.
 The client should not expect to be the expert, but therapy is also not a passive service like bringing your car to the shop and expecting a better product after paying a fee.